 \begin{defi} We say that \textit{joint uniqueness in law} holds for equation \eqref{se} with an initial distribution $\nu$ if any two (weak) solutions $((\eta_t) , N)$ and $((\eta_t ^{ \prime }) , N ^{\prime} )$ of \eqref{se}, $Law(\eta _0)= Law( \eta _0 ^{\prime})=\nu$, have the same joint distribution:

 \end{defi}

 \begin{thm} Pathwise uniqueness, strong existence and joint uniqueness in law hold for equation \eqref{se}.
-The unique solution is a Markov process.
-If $b$ and $d$ are time-homogeneous, then the family of push-forward measures $\{P_{\alpha}, \alpha \in \Go \}$ defined in Remark \ref{encompass} constitutes a Markov process, or a Markov family of probability measures, on $D_{\Go}[0,\infty)$. \end{thm} \textbf{Proof}.
-The statement is a consequence of Proposition \ref{ex un}, Remark \ref{encompass} and Proposition \ref{Markov property}.
-In particular, the Markov property of $\{P_{\alpha}, \alpha \in \Go \}$ follows from Corollary \ref{flabbergast}.
+If $b$ and $d$ are time-homogeneous, then the unique solution is a strong Markov process, and the family of push-forward measures $\{P_{\alpha}, \alpha \in \Go \}$ defined in Remark \ref{encompass} constitutes a Markov process, or a Markov family of probability measures, on $D_{\Go}[0,\infty)$. \end{thm}

 We call the unique solution of \eqref{se} (or, sometimes, the corresponding family of measures on $D_{\Go}[0,\infty)$) a \textit{(spatial) birth-and-death Markov process}.